tusarr10/CryptoHuntCuda/README.md

-# KeyHunt-Cuda
+# CryptoHuntCuda
-_Hunt for Bitcoin private keys._
+_Search for Bitcoin private keys._

-This is a modified version of VanitySearch by [JeanLucPons](https://github.com/JeanLucPons/VanitySearch/).

-Renamed from VanitySearch to KeyHunt (inspired from [keyhunt](https://github.com/albertobsd/keyhunt) by albertobsd).

-A lot of gratitude to all the developers whose codes has been used here.

 # Features
 - For Bitcoin use ```--coin BTC``` and for Ethereum use ```--coin ETH```